By MICK ROBERTS ©

 The old inn was demolished in the 1960s and its bar room saved and relocated on higher ground in nearby picnic grounds.
 The restored ‘bar’ remains a fitting tribute to a pioneer know for his sirloin steaks and ‘long-uns’ of beer.

-Can anyone tell us exactly what year the Cecil Inn shut for business?
+Can anyone tell us the year the Cecil Inn shut for business?

 Known licensees of the Cecil Inn, Gould